mariavieira99/CatsApp/README.md

 ## Internet-Aware Syncing

 - If the device goes offline, the periodic sync job is cancelled.
 When comes back online, the app automatically triggers a sync and fetches the updated data from the CatsAPI and updates the room database and UI in case there were any changes.
+Also, the periodic sync job is triggered again.
 This ensures up-to-date content even after a connection loss.

 ## Favorites: Network as Source of Truth